City of El Paso buses migrants but says not enough transportation available

 The County is focusing on single adults who have sponsors, to help them get in contact and make travel arrangements.

-KTSM 9 News asking the city if they have been working with the county when it comes to the processing facilities as they seem to be similar.
+KTSM 9 News asked the city if they have been working with the county when it comes to the processing facilities.
+Both governments operate what seem to be similar facilities.

-“It might seem like a duplication of efforts, there were no efforts being done so we stepped up and we started providing the services that were needed,” said D’Agostino.
+“It might seem like a duplication of efforts.
+There were no efforts being done so we stepped up and we started providing the services that were needed,” D’Agostino said.

 However, neither the city of the county facility provides shelter.